wmcconn/reference-architectures/data/streaming_azuredatabricks/README.md

     - JDK 1.8
     - Scala SDK 2.11
     - Maven 3.6.3
-    > [!NOTE]
-    > Instructions are included for building via a docker container if you do not want to install a Java IDE.
+    > Note: Instructions are included for building via a docker container if you do not want to install a Java IDE.

 ### Download the New York City taxi and neighborhood data files